 Return to the Account page, then paste the name into the respective field.

-(the example server name is for illustration purposes only)
+(the example server name is for explanation purposes only)

 Integration detail page - JWT tab